 The Amazon River, the world's largest river by size, is part of South America.
 The Anaconda, one of the world's largest snakes, is also found in the continent.
 South America is home to two of the world's tallest volcanoes i.e Mt.
 Cotopaxi and Mt.
 Chimborazo.
 The continent’s total population is 430,759,766.
 Brazil, a South American country, is the world's largest coffee producer.

 This continent is referred to as the "Island Continent."
 Australia is also the world's smallest continent.
 In contrast to Asia, that's a drop in the bucket.
-There are only 3 Countries in Australia, and that are Australia, New Zealand and Papua New Guinea with a population of just 43,111,704 people!
+There are only 3 Countries in Australia continent, and that are Australia, New Zealand and Papua New Guinea with a population of just 43,111,704 people!
 It is known as "The Land Down Under" because it lies completely south of the equator.

 In the summer, Antarctica occupies nearly 14.2 million square kilometers.
 Owing to the vast volume of sea ice that develops around its periphery during the winter months, it almost doubles in size.
-Antarctica is the world's driest, windiest, emptiest, and coldest continent which makes conditions unfavourable for humans to live.
+Antarctica is the world's driest, windiest, emptiest, and coldest continent which makes conditions unfavorable for humans to live.
 So, it was the only continent without an indigenous population.
 Antarctica is home to almost 75% of the world's glaciers.
-The thickness of the ice is estimated to be up to 4 kilometres.
+The thickness of the ice is estimated to be up to 4 kilometers.

-Area-Wise Continents of the World- From Largest to Smallest
+Area-Wise Continents- From Largest to Smallest

-Asia > Africa > North America > South America > Antarctica > Europe > Australia.
+The 7 continents' name list in order in terms of the area from large to small is Asia > Africa > North America > South America > Antarctica > Europe > Australia.

 Continents of the World- Important Points